-- C. Some things one can do to promote accessibility. - 1.
+- A. With a bit of forethought, it is possible to ensure that the user interface for a given program is accessible to users with widely varying physical abilities. - B. This also turns out to be an important consideration for legal and marketability reasons. - C. Some things one can do to promote accessibility. - 1.
 Frankly, this is a very big topic that I'm only beginning to learn about. - 2.
 Modern operating systems often incorporate facilities to facilitate accessibility.
 I will use Universal Access in Mac OS as an example because I am most familiar with it, but Windows and the Linux Gnome project have similar capabilities. - Walk through Accessibility System Preference on Mac, discussing each capability - 3.
-However, it is important for software to be developed to facilitate using this kind of support support - D.Many people depend on keyboard navigation via the tab and arrow keys instead of point and click with a mouse, for either visual reasons or due to inability to manipulate a mouse.

-DEMONSTRATE tabbing in the Library project - checkout details.
+However, it is important for software to be developed to facilitate using this kind of support support - D. Many people depend on keyboard navigation via the tab and arrow keys instead of point and click with a mouse, for either visual reasons or due to inability to manipulate a mouse. - DEMONSTRATE tabbing and voice over in the Library project checkout details.
 Note how only enabled components are included.